Veykril/tlborm/src/decl-macros/minutiae/metavar-expr.md

 }
 ```

-## `ignore(ident)`
+## `ignore($ident)`

-The `ignore(ident)` metavariable expression expands to nothing, making it possible to expand something as often as a metavariable repeats without expanding the metavariable.
+The `ignore($ident)` metavariable expression expands to nothing, making it possible to expand something as often as a metavariable repeats without expanding the metavariable.

-- The `ident` argument must be a declared metavariable in the scope of the rule.
+- The `$ident` argument must be a declared metavariable in the scope of the rule.

 ```rust,ignore
 # // This code block marked `ignore` because mdbook can't handle `#![feature(...)]`.